edx/jenkins-job-dsl/README-Hacking.md

     Check Install automatically

+5. Weird shell errors, like Illegal option -o pipefail

+You may get error output like this.

+    + set -exuo pipefail /tmp/shiningpanda3607488247320642839.sh: 3: set: Illegal option -o pipefail Build step 'Virtualenv Builder' marked build as failure

+In the docker container /bin/sh is dash instead of bash.
+Jenkins assumes that it's bash.
+To fix this go to Manage Jenkins -> Configure System and set "Shell executable" to "/bin/bash"

 ## WIP: Updating the Tools Jenkins Docker Image

 The [edxops/tools_jenkins](https://hub.docker.com/r/edxops/tools_jenkins/) image is used in the Docker steps above.
 The required plugins have been pre-installed on the container.
 Feel free to install additional plugins.
 If you'd like to add or modify Jenkins plugins, follow the steps below.